 What will happen if I try to apply stain to a wet deck?

 If you stain a deck while it’s still wet from pressure washing, the end result will defer from your expectations.
-Wood stains are usually pigments mixed in oils, which the wood absorbs.
+Wood paints are usually pigments mixed in oils, which the wood absorbs.
 If you apply it on wet surfaces, it won’t be absorbed properly and you will end up with an uneven-looking deck.
 Also, you’ll be sealing water in the wood which can lead to moss, mould, and mildew problems.
 Another common problem when staining wet wood is that when it finally dries, the stain cracks and peels and you have to re-do the whole thing.

 What temperature should it be to stain a deck?

 It shouldn’t be too cold or too hot outside.
-The perfect weather conditions to stain a deck are a dry, warm day.
+The perfect weather conditions to stain a deck area are on a dry, warm day.
 It shouldn’t be windy or humid.
 The temperature should be between 10° – 35° Celsius.
 You don’t want to do it while the sun is directly over the decking because the stain will dry too quickly and won’t be absorbed by the wood.